Aire de camping-cars Le Clein

 Nature and landscapes

-Outdoor activities and leisure
+Outdoor activities

 Not to miss

-- Local market: seafood and regional specialties.
+- Local market — seafood and regional products.